Eli-Sterken/Item-Indexer/README.md

 # Notes

-1 - I will add things a footer soon, just not in the inital release.
+1 - I will add a footer soon, just not in the inital release.
-2 - Please note that your items are only saved to local storage, so they will be cleared when you delete your browsers cookies and data.
+2 - Please note that your items are only saved to local storage, so they will be cleared when you delete your browser's cookies and data.

 # Have Fun!